 Reading time: 8 minutes

-There are several preclinical mouse models of psoriasis.
-These models can help researchers understand the pathogenesis of psoriasis and evaluate potential treatments.
+There are several preclinical mouse models of AD.
+These models can help researchers understand the pathogenesis of AD and evaluate potential treatments.

-Protocol summary / IL-23 induced Psoriasis Mouse Model
+Protocol summary / IL-23 induced AD Mouse Model

 - Recombinant murine IL-23 intradermal injections.